 Some religions, by directing worship toward a "mother goddess," distort the idea of honoring our mother.
 Even some professing Christian denominations observe a "Mothering Sunday" (typically on the fourth Sunday of Lent), giving special emphasis to Jesus’ mother.
 Some do not realize that "Mothering Sunday" is a tradition with its roots in the ancient Roman "Hilaria" festival that honored the "mother goddess" Cybele.
 Such pagan-originated practices are distortions of the simple and clear biblical imperative to honor our mother, and as Christians we should be careful neither to adopt others’ wrong ideas about honoring mothers and motherhood, nor to refrain from honoring our own mothers rightly.

 Motherhood is vital to a healthy society.
-To learn more, read the articles, “Motherhood in Crisis?” and “Marriage and Family: Vital Institutions in Crisis.”
-Be sure also to check out the very latest Tomorrow's World magazine, wherein Tomorrow's World evangelist Gerald Weston covers "Why Kids Go Wrong."
+To learn more, read the articles “Motherhood in Crisis?” and “Marriage and Family: Vital Institutions in Crisis.”
+Be sure also to check out the Tomorrow's World magazine article "Why Kids Go Wrong."

 Subscribe to Tomorrow's World Commentary podcasts on iTunes and Google Play!